5 WAYS UX CAN IMPROVE YOUR SEO

 - Content call to action example: “Contact us now for all your SEO needs!”

-Make sure your phone number or contact page are easy to get to or in some cases visible at all times so your user knows where to go.
+Make sure your phone number or contact page is easy to get to or in some cases visible at all times so your user knows where to go.

 Often when a user gets stuck, they are likely to just go with another provider that makes it easy for them.